Mandaris-LLC/react-native-navigation-full-circle/docs/installation-android.md

 	    @Override
 	    public List<ReactPackage> createAdditionalReactPackages() {
-		// Add the packages you require here like so...
-(Tested on RN 0.42) return Arrays.<ReactPackage>asList(
+		// Add additional packages you require here return Arrays.<ReactPackage>asList(
-           	    new <InsertPackageName()>;
-       		);
+           	    new InsertPackageName() // For example: new VectorIconsPackage() );
 		// No need to add RnnPackage and MainReactPackage
-		// Simply return null if you do not have additional packages
+		// Simply return null if you do not have additional packages:
-	        return null;
+		// return null;
 	    }
 	}
 	```